 This course presents a framework for technology skills development by using a problem solving approach.
-New media and technologies will be used as tools for hands-on exploration and integration of curriculum based projects aligned with the NJCCS and TEAC outcome measures.
+New media and technologies will be used as tools for hands-on exploration and integration of curriculum based projects aligned with the NJCCS and InTASC standards.
 The use of technology to approach content areas and meet the needs of diverse students will be emphasized, including adaptive devices for students with disabilities.
 Teacher candidates will evaluate their present skills and move along the continuum of stages of technology use from survival to mastery, then impact and finally, innovation.
-Prerequisites: ED 206, ED 340 or ED 348.